Bushy Creek Trail

 The Bushy Creek Trail is a shared use path for cyclists and pedestrians in the inner eastern suburb of Box Hill North in Melbourne, Victoria, Australia.

 The trail has some short road sections including an unshared path along Springfield Road.

 Route

 The trail starts from the Koonung Creek Trail.
 Look for the signpost just east of the Koonung Creek Wetlands area and the spectacular red freeway bridge.
 The first part of the trail is gravel and follows the Bushy Creek channel to a playground near Belmore Road.
 Branch off here for the Gawler Chain Trail (see Connections).
 The Bushy Creek Trail continues to the left past the Box Hill Miniature Steam Railway.
 Cross Elgar Road at the lights at the end of Belmore Road and head through the church car park opposite, through the opening in the wooden rail fence (see photo).
 The path is bitumen from here on.
-The trail follows an easement crossing several roads.
-There are two unclear forks in the path - keep right at each.
-Pedestrian lights at Station Street help with this busy road.
-Look for the wooden bus shelter on the eastern side of Station Street that marks the site of the first Electric Tram Depot (1889 - 1896).
-At Dorking Road, the bushy area ends.
-The trail continues along Springfield Road as segregated pedestrian and bike paths on the nature strip nearly to Middleborough Road where the trail ends.
+The actual Bushy Creek after which the trail is named runs underground below the trail corridor and is visible in two sections under grates flowing northwest.